JeroenGar/jagua-rs/README.md

       "n_ff_piers": 0 //Zero piers will be used for fail-fast collision detection }
   },
-  "poly_simpl_config": { // Polygon simplification configuration
-    "mode": "enabled", //[enabled/disabled]
-    "params": {
-      "tolerance": 0.001 //Polygons will be simplified until they deviate at most 0.1% from their original area.
-    }
-  },
-  "prng_seed": 0, //Seed for the pseudo-random number generator.
-If not defined the outcome will be non-deterministic "n_samples_per_item": 5000, //5000 placement samples will be queried per item.
-  "ls_samples_fraction": 0.2 //Of those 5000, 80% will be sampled at uniformly at random, 20% will be local search samples }
+  "poly_simpl_tolerance": 0.001, //Polygons will be simplified until at most a 0.1% deviation in area from the original "prng_seed": 0, //Seed for the pseudo-random number generator.
+If undefined the outcome will be non-deterministic "n_samples": 5000, //5000 placement samples will be queried per item "ls_frac": 0.2 //Of those 5000, 80% will be sampled at uniformly at random, 20% will be local search samples }
 ```

-See [docs](https://jeroengar.github.io/jagua-rs-docs/lbf/config/struct.Config.html) for a detailed description of all
+See [docs](https://jeroengar.github.io/jagua-rs-docs/lbf/lbf_config/struct.LBFConfig.html) for a detailed description of all
 available options.

 ### Important note